HHRy/markdown_prawn/README.md

 Please please test it and let me know what you think and make any suggestions for improvements.
 Patches are very welcome.

+If you link a remote image in, it'll use net/http to pull it down to your OSes tempory folder and then will embed the image in the PDF.

+Supports all the image formants which Prawn supports.

 What will never be supported
 ----------------------------